cmaxw/devchat-eleventy/src/adv-in-angular/aia-281-the-ian-stack-with-brooks-forsyth.md

 ---
 # [JavaScript Remote Conf 2020](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

 # [May 13th to 15th - register now!](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

+Brooks Forsyth is an Ionic and Angular developer who has coined a new stack called the IAN stack.
+The panel discusses the pros and cons of using a combination of Ionic, Angular, and NestJS to build mobile apps and their supporting APIs

 ### **Panel**